 Some U.S.-based employment agencies and Japanese employers do not fully discuss or correctly represent the true nature of employment terms and conditions.
 U.S. consular officers in Japan receive numerous complaints from U.S. citizens who come to Japan to work as English teachers, carpenters, models, actors, entertainers, exotic dancers, and bar hosts/hostesses.
 The complaints include contract violations, non-payment of salary for months at a time, sexual harassment, intimidation, and threats of arrest, deportation, and physical assault.

 A minimum requirement for effectively seeking the protection of Japanese labor law is a written and signed work contract.
 Without a signed contract, Japanese authorities do not get involved on behalf of foreign workers.
 If you’re coming to Japan to work, carefully review your contracts and the history and reputation of your Japanese employer before traveling to Japan.
-We cannot confirm information about prospective Japanese employers although we may be familiar with organizations or have received complaints in the past.
 If you are asked to do something you find troubling, you should reconsider being in Japan and think about terminating your employment and returning to the United States.
 Complaints against U.S.-based employment agencies or recruiters may be directed to the Better Business Bureau or the Office of the Attorney General in that particular state.

-In summer 2010, Western Union resumed service in Japan, offering cash-to-cash transfers across 200 countries and territories to and from some areas in Japan.
-Western Union money transfer service is available at the following Travelex offices.
+Western Union offers cash-to-cash transfers across 200 countries and territories to and from some areas in Japan.
+Western Union money transfer service is available at Travelex offices in major cities.

 Please see our website for additional information on financial arrangements in Japan.